 - Adventure Backpack

-Adventure backpacks are available to sign out at the London Children’s Museum’s front desk.
+Adventure Backpacks are available to sign out at the London Children’s Museum’s front desk.
 This backpack includes noise-cancelling headphones, transition timers, a printed copy of our social story, and visual supports.

 - Sensory Support